-CityFALCON is a modern financial news aggregator that rates financial news and authors according to the clients’ preferences by using Natural Language Processing.
+CityFALCON is a modern financial news aggregator.
+It rates financial news and authors according to the clients’ preferences using Natural Language Processing.

 The Client met Sloboda Studio at the very early stages of the project.
 Back then, CityFALCON was just an MVP that needed to be developed, upgraded, and scaled.
 And we are glad that we can say we are still working on the project’s development and growth.

-When we just started our collaboration with CityFALCON, our client Ruzbeh Bacha wanted to launch a new and improved MVP of the project.
-Our main goals were a clean and simple UX, scalable architecture, news processing scoring algorithm.
+When we just started our collaboration with CityFALCON.
+Our client Ruzbeh Bacha wanted to launch a new and improved MVP of the project.
+Our main goals were a clean and simple UX, scalable architecture, and a news processing scoring algorithm.

 Nowadays, CityFALCON is a fully-developed project that went through its successful scale.
-Now we are proud to say the product has an iOS and Android mobile applications, voice assistants integration, NLP-powered news scoring algorithm, and even cryptocurrency coverage launch.
+Now we are proud to say the product has iOS and Android mobile applications, voice assistants integration, an NLP-powered news scoring algorithm, and even a cryptocurrency coverage launch.

-TikkTalk is a Norwegian marketplace that allows interpreters to communicate using video and phone conferences.
-When we met our client he had only a project idea.
-Nowadays, this is the fully-featured product that connects customers and interpreters all around the world.
+Salita is a Norwegian marketplace that allows interpreters to communicate using video and phone conferences.
+When we met our client, he had only a project idea.
+Nowadays, this is a fully-featured product that connects customers and interpreters all around the world.
 We are happy that we were there during its growth, development, and scale.

-Back these days when TikkTalk was just an idea, Sloboda Studio’s main goal was to turn it into an MVP.
-At first, we were working with some design tasks and wireframes.
+Back in these days when Salita was just an idea, Sloboda Studio’s main goal was to turn it into an MVP.
+At first, we were working on some design tasks and wireframes.
 Later on, we extended the project with Rails backend and VueJS frontend, as far as these technologies are fast and scalable, especially for a startup.
 This allowed us to create features faster and start to scale the project.

 - Do you have a good customer base?